-ccs 30-06 (Rev. 02/16 Page 4 of 4 Marketing and Public Relations structor/Clinical Preceptor 1:/ te:/ Cire ski cle p ar Str UCTIONS: Consider each item separately and rat the rating that indicates the extent to which you a ny rating.
-If you do not know about a particular are ongly Agree 4 = Generally Agree 3 = Neutral (ac ly Disagree N/A = Not Applicable gree v a, plea vith ead se circ ch state le N/A. ement.
-Please o thers. lo not 1 = Α. CL .INI CAL ROTATIONS/FACILITIES 1.
+Division Response: A meeting to discuss the complaint and draft the division's official response is scheduled by dean within ten (10) instructional days of receiving the faculty's written response.
+Meeting ccs 30-06 (Rev. 02/16 Page 4 of 4 Marketing and Public Relations structor/Clinical Preceptor 1:// te:/ Cire ski 5 = Stre cle p ar Str ong UCTIONS: Consider each item separately and rat the rating that indicates the extent to which you any rating.
+If you do not know about a particular are ongly Agree 4 = Generally Agree 3 = Neutral (actly Disagree N/A = Not Applicable CAL ROTATIONS/FACILITIES gree v a, plea vith ead se circ ch state le N/A. ement.
+Please (do not 1.
 Fa cilities a.
 The clinical facilities offer a sufficient number of procedures for students to meet clinical objectives.
 5 4 3 2 1 N/A b.
 The clinical facilities offer a sufficient variety of procedures for students to meet clinical objectives.
 5 4 3 2 1 N/A C. The clinical facilities provide adequate exposure to current equipment.
 5 4 3 2 1 N/A 2.
 Ex periences a.
 Each clinical rotation is of sufficient length to enable students to complete clinical objectives.
 5 4 3 2 1 N/A b.
 Clinical rotations provide equivalent experience for all students.
-5 4 3 2 1 N/A CC MIC 1EN TS: В. С LIN ICAL INSTRUCTOR/CLINICAL PRECEPTOR 1 1. nical instructor/Clinical Preceptor 1 is adequately ented assigned clinical areas, and procedures.
+5 4 3 2 1 N/A CC MN ΛEΝ ITS: В. С LIN ICAL INSTRUCTOR/CLINICAL PRECEPTOR 1 1. inical instructor/Clinical Preceptor 1 is adequately ented assigned clinical areas, and procedures.
 5 4 3 2 1 N/A 2. linical instructor/Clinical Preceptor 1 is sufficiently knowledgeable to provide student instruction.
 5 4 3 2 1 N/A 3. a linical instructor/Clinical Preceptor 1 provides appropriate supervision of students during performance of assigned activities .5 4 3 2 1 N/A